Skip to content

 Using the Script Directly

-python scripts/eval/create_dataset_json.py \
+python scripts/eval/data/create_dataset_json.py \

 --dataset-id indicator_v1 \